Some posts contain compensated links. Please read this disclaimer for more info.

 There’s Plenty To Do In Mostar In One Day

 It’s totally doable to see all the major attractions of Mostar in just one day.
 That’s exactly why it’s such a popular day trip destinations from places like Dubrovnik, Split and Sarajevo.
-There are plenty of organized bus tours that can take you there and back, or you can rent a car yourself and enjoy some more freedom on your journey.
+There are plenty of organized bus tours that can take you there and back, or you can rent a car yourself and enjoy some more freedom on your journey (even take one of these excellent day trips from Mostar on your own).
 If you leave early enough, you can even swing by other amazing destinations like the Dervish Monastery in Blagaj or the historic village of Počitelj, both of which are recommended day trips from Mostar.

 Anyway, if you’re planning on spending one day in Mostar, this is what you day might (or should?) look like.
 These are some of the absolute Mostar highlights.